thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

 MasterCard, which had only recently shed its old name, Master Charge, then had over 24,000 member banks and financial institutions.
 Its cards were held by more than 83 million people, and over 3 million establishments in 140 countries honoured them.
-A MasterCard holder visiting India _"could now avail of the services of the branches of the Central Bank and ever-increasing Centralcard member establishments in India"_.
+A MasterCard holder visiting India _"could now avail of the services of the branches of the Central Bank and ever-increasing Centralcard member establishments in India"_.[^centralmaster-tieup-toi]

 The economic rationale, as explained by chairman B. V. Sonalker, was that foreign tourists with credit cards _"had a tendency to spend more than those having currency or traveller cheques"_, and the tie-up would draw more foreign exchange into the country.
-The bank hoped to add 10,000 cardholders and 2,500 establishments within the year.

-The settlement plumbing, on the Indian side, was entirely manual.
-Sundararaman, who developed the bank's MasterCard processing, recalls that there was no online connectivity with the network at all: data had to be sent to MasterCard on **weekly tapes** for settlement.[^sundararaman]
+The settlement mechanism was entirely manual.
+Sundararaman, who developed the bank's MasterCard processing, recalls that there was no online connectivity with the network at all.
+Data had to be sent to MasterCard on **weekly tapes** for settlement.[^sundararaman]

-By 1986, Air India and Indian Airlines had started accepting Centralcard.
-An advertisement from that year noted that the card was valid in Nepal as well.
+By 1986, Air India and Indian Airlines had started accepting Centralcard.[^centralmaster-businessworld-1986]

+**Aside:** An advertisement from 1986 noted that Centralcard was valid in Nepal as well.
+Even Diners Club India listed merchants "across India and Nepal".
+Apparently India and Nepal have long maintained close financial ties.
+In fact, even today, on the backside of Indian credit and debit cards, you will find a line similar to this: "Not valid for payment in Foreign Exchange in <span class="tt">Nepal<span class="tt-c">There’s something amusing about the fact that this warning has put "Nepal" on virtually every debit and credit card issued in India.
+While "India" itself rarely makes an appearance</span></span> & Bhutan".
+I haven’t looked into the details of why this is the case, but it seems like the two countries have some sort of bilateral currency arrangement.
+{: .notice--info}

 #### Franchising the card (1987)

-A significant development came in 1987.
-By then Centralcard had more than 25,000 cardholders and 6,000 member establishments.
-These establishments included hotels, restaurants, shopping centres, airlines, emporiums, hospitals, chemists and others.
+By 1987, Centralcard had more than 25,000 cardholders and 6,000 member establishments.
+These establishments included hotels, restaurants, shopping centres, airlines, emporiums, hospitals, chemists and others.[^central-vysya-toi]

-On 18 October 1987, Vysya Bank announced that it had entered into an agreement with Central Bank of India to issue Centralcards to its own customers, enrol new member-establishments, and service both Centralcard and MasterCard holders.
+On **18 October 1987**, **Vysya Bank** announced that it had entered into an agreement with Central Bank of India to issue Centralcards to its own customers, enrol new member-establishments, and service both Centralcard and MasterCard holders.[^central-vysya-toi]

 Bank of America had to license BankAmericard to other banks due to the prevailing restrictions on interstate banking in the US.
 India had no such restrictions.
 The decision to license Centralcard to other banks seems to have been taken due to the slower than expected growth of the program.